 That’s why a healthy diet, with little or no animal products, is the preferred diet combined with juicing for a boost in nutrients.

-The ideal juice is made with mostly vegetables, especially loads of dark leafy greens like kale and spinach.
+To enjoy the benefits of juicing use health juice recipe which consists of mostly vegetables – especially loads of dark leafy greens like kale and spinach.
 Add just a small amount of fruit for taste and extra vitamins.
 Spices like ginger and turmeric should be added as they are packed with health benefits.

 Juicing the right ingredients will give you a nice energy boost, without the highs and lows of too many sugars.
 But more importantly, it will replenish your body with precious vitamins, minerals, and antioxidants.

 Vitamins are organic compounds that our bodies need to sustain life and growth.
 Without them, our bodies cannot function properly.
-Our bodies are not able to create most of the vitamins, so we need to get them from the foods we eat and a healthy diet.
+Our bodies are not able to create most of the vitamins, so we need to get them from the foods we eat.
 Not getting enough vitamins will result in different types of vitamin deficiency-related diseases.

 There are thirteen known types of vitamins, and each one of them serves different purposes for our bodies.